HFC R32 Products

 Any A2L refrigerants (low or mildly Flammable) LEGALLY requires :

-- Training.
-Increase access to A2L refrigerants training. (there are 0ver 45,000 F-Gas A1 classified engineers) Official courses such as City & Guild 6187-2 or equal and approved.
+- Extra Training is required in handling A2L refrigerants (there are 0ver 45,000 F-Gas A1 classified engineers) Official courses such as City & Guild 6187-2 or equal and approved.

 - Regulations.
 Local regs on use of flammables in public spaces need to be reviewed